-Furthermore, we have tested the soundness of our implementation of Lie symmetry analysis for models with many parameters, variables and reparametrization freedom, by applying the method on a well-understood example and replicating well-known results.
-Of course, the derivation in \cite{PhysRevD.77.015017} of the strict variational point symmetries of the 2HDM is more effective, transparent and elegant, and also includes discrete symmetries in the same proof.
-However, the method applied in this section has the advantage that it is universal, and that it detects all divergence and non-variational symmetries as well as strict variational symmetries.
-Lie symmetry analysis could, at least in principle, be applied to any model, including any NHDM, in contrast to methods only considering the possible symmetry transformations of gauge invariant, scalar bilinears, cf.~\eqref{E:bilinears}.
-The method applied in this work also yields the exact parameter conditions for all symmetries, although this may not be an essential feature in a classification of symmetries.
+Furthermore, we have tested the soundness of our implementation of Lie symmetry analysis for models with many parameters, variables and reparametrization freedom by applying the method to a well-understood example and replicating well-known results.
+Of course, the derivation in \cite{PhysRevD.77.015017} of the strict variational point symmetries of the 2HDM is more effective, transparent and elegant, and includes discrete symmetries in the same proof.
+However, the method applied in this section has the advantage that it is universal and detects all divergence and non-variational symmetries as well as strict variational symmetries.
+Lie symmetry analysis could, at least in principle, be applied to any model, including any NHDM, in contrast to methods that only consider the possible symmetry transformations of gauge invariant scalar bilinears, cf.~\eqref{E:bilinears}.
+The method applied in this study also yields the exact parameter conditions for all symmetries, although this may not be an essential feature in a classification of symmetries.